gcanti/gcanti.github.io/_posts/2014-10-29-understanding-react-and-reimplementing-it-from-scratch-part-1.md

 What follows is **my own interpretation** of React, feel free to criticize and contribute.

-## Roadmap

-Roughly I foresee these steps:

-- **Views**: this post
-    - A bit of history
-    - Implementing a virtual DOM
-    - Implementing views
-- **Controllers**: Part 2
-    - Events
-    - Writing and reading from the DOM
-    - Apps as finite state machines
-    - A unoptimized reimplementation with jQuery
-- **Optimizations**: Part 3
-    - Components
-    - Private state
-    - Methods
-    - Mixins
-    - VDOM diffs and DOM patches

 ## A bit of history

 History is fundamental to understand why a particular artifact exists, libraries like React don't appear out of the thin air: